Students

 MFG Day

-Kicking off on the first Friday in October each year, MFG Day aims to showcase the reality of modern manufacturing careers and address the skills gap that is leaving more than 2.4 million American jobs unfilled by 2028.
+Kicking off on the first Friday in October each year, MFG Day aims to showcase the reality of modern manufacturing careers and address the skills gap that could leave more than 2.1 million American jobs unfilled by 2030.
 This skills gap is in part due to a lack of awareness of the incredible career pathways in manufacturing.
-MFG Day encourages thousands of companies and educational institutions around the nation to host in-person or virtual events for students, parents, teachers and community leaders to get an inside look at modern manufacturing and the exciting career opportunities that the industry offers.
+MFG Day encourages thousands of companies and educational institutions around the nation to host events for students, parents, educators and community leaders to get an inside look at modern manufacturing and the exciting career opportunities that the industry offers.

 Youth Engagement